Variational Inference and Sparsity in High-Dimensional Deep Gaussian Mixture Models: Benchmarking using simulated and real data

 First we consider two simulated datasets where our Bayesian approach with sparsity-inducing priors is able to outperform the maximum likelihood method considered in \cite{viroli2019deep}.
 The data generating process for the first dataset scenario S1 is a GMM with many noisy (uninformative) features and sparse covariance matrices.
 Here, sparsity priors are helpful because there are many noise features.
 The data in scenario S2 has a similar structure to the real data from the application presented in Section~\ref{sec:gene} having unbalanced non-Gaussian clusters.
 Here, the true generative model has highly unbalanced group sizes, and the regularization that our priors provide is useful in this setting for stabilizing the estimation.

 Five real datasets considered in \citet{viroli2019deep} are tested as well, and our method shows similar performance to theirs for these examples.
 However, we compare our method, which we will label VIdmfa, not only to the approach of \citet{viroli2019deep} (EMdgmm) but to several other benchmark methods, including a GMM based on the EM algorithm (EMgmm) and Bayesian VI approach by \citet{mcgrory2007variational} (VIgmm), a skew-normal mixture (SNmm), a skew-t mixture (STmm), k-means (kmeans), partition around metroids (PAM), hierarchical clustering with Ward distance (Hclust), a factor mixture analyser (FMA) and a mixture of factor analyzer (MFA).
 To measure how close a set of clusters is to the ground truth labels, we consider three popular performance measures (e.g.~\cite{vinh2010information}).
 These are the missclassification rate (MR), the adjusted rand index (ARI) and the adjusted mutual information (AMI).
-We refer to the Web Appendix {C} for full details on datasets, benchmark methods and measures of performance and focus on the main results in the following.